slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+Top performers definitely focus on fewer goals — but they also obsess like crazy over them.
+“Occam’s Razor” says the simplest answer is often the best.
+So start ruthlessly cutting all t So start ruthlessly cutting all the activities in your workday that aren’t producing value.

+> *'As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself' -- Arthur Schopenhauer*

+Mind the process, not the results
+Takeaway: Focus on the process when intention setting—the actions you need to get what you want.
+For example, “finish TPS report” might turn into “write TPS report for 45 uninterrupted minutes.”

+there are only three ways in which you can increase productivity:
+Increase the physical, mental, and emotional energy you have available for each task Doing more of the right things and fewer unnecessary things Improve the systems that you use to complete a given task or project.
+In other words, the three paths to productivity are:

+Energy - Effectiveness - Efficiency
+productivity is about understanding your constraints

+getting the right things done

+> *'The difference between successful people and very successful people is that very successful people say ‘no' to almost everything.' -- Warren Buffett*

+saying yes to everything is a quick road to mediocrity.

+“Instead of asking how many tasks you can tackle given your working hours,” writes Morten Hansen in Great at Work, “ask how many you can ditch given what you must do to excel.”
+I did what I needed to do to keep my job.
+As John Stuart Mill said, “as few as you can, as many as you must.”

+busy is a decision. what you are really saying: is not a priority. is a excuse for not doing something we don't feel like doing.

+> *'People think focus means saying yes to the thing you’ve got to focus on.
+But that’s not what it means at all.
+It means saying no to the hundred other good ideas that there are.
+You have to pick carefully.
+I’m actually as proud of the things we haven’t done as the things I have done.
+Innovation is saying ‘no’ to 1,000 things.' -- Steve Jobs*

+> *'If you are going through hell, keep going.' -- Winston Churchill*

+Right now, you can give yourself the gift of joy by choosing to focus on what is good instead of what is missing.

+Only operate from strengths: outsource your weaknesses. focus on what you’re naturally good at and what you enjoy the most.

+Focus on Adaptability Not Effectiveness

+Life is like a camera.
+Focus on what’s important.
+Capture the good times.
+Work on the negatives.
+And if it doesn’t work out this time, take another shot.

+when doing something that you are not good on: -- partner with them. -- outsource it.

 There’s a fable of a man stuck in a flood.
 Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
 He dies, and in heaven asks God why He didn’t save him.
 God says, “I sent you a canoe, a boat, and a helicopter!”
 That’s why you need to re-evaluate your old dreams to see if new means have come along.
 Don’t let the details distract you from your goal.